Unified Robust Estimation: Applications of CC-estimators

 (1) No contamination

-(2) Vertical outliers: 10\% of the error terms follow $N(20, 0.5^2)$ instead of $N(0, 0.5^2)$.
+(2) Vertical outliers: 10\% of the error terms follow $\mathrm{N}(20, 0.5^2)$ instead of $\mathrm{N}(0, 0.5^2)$.

-(3) Vertical outliers + leverage points: in addition to (2), the 10\% contaminated data also have predictor variables distributed as $N(50, 1)$, different from the rest of predictor variables.
+(3) Vertical outliers + leverage points: in addition to (2), the 10\% contaminated data also have predictor variables distributed as $\mathrm{N}(50, 1)$, different from the rest of predictor variables.

-Gaussian-induced CC-estimators without penalty, i.e., $\lambda=0$ in (\ref{eqn:plik}), are compared with least squares, biweight regression and LTS, based on the root mean squared prediction error (RMSE), and the average is reported for 100 Monte Carlo simulation runs.
-The oracle estimator is the true parameter.
-The results are summarized in Table~\ref{tab:ex1314}.
-The CC-estimators are comparable with alternative methods for clean data and robust to outliers in general.
-The exception is hcave, i.e., Huber estimator, with leverage points.
-It is well-known that the Huber loss is robust to vertical outliers but not leverage points.
+Gaussian-induced CC-estimators without penalty are compared with least squares, biweight regression and LTS based on the root mean squared prediction error (RMSE).
+The average is reported in Table~\ref{tab:ex1314} for 100 Monte Carlo simulation runs.
+The oracle estimator is the true parameter, which provides the best prediction from the simulations.
+The CC-estimators are comparable with alternative methods for clean data and robust to outliers except for the hcave, i.e., the Huber estimator.
+It is well known that the Huber loss is robust to vertical outliers but not leverage points.